-A child who is taught to be proud of his country will grow to make his country proud
+Children who are taught to be proud of their country will grow to make the country proud of them.

-Inculcate social responsibility: Take him to SOS villages, blind schools or nearby ‘Nishkam Centres’.
-Allow him to donate money, things, time and efforts in small ways and make his own contribution.
+Take them to SOS villages, blind schools or nearby ‘Nishkam Centres.’
+Allow them to donate money, things, time, and efforts in small ways and make their own contribution.

 Greet people with a rousing Vande Matram on National Days.
 Proudly fly the flag and wear National Colours.
 Make it a point to watch the parade or the PM’s speech together.

 1946, 1962, 1965, 1971, 1999, tell them, tell them again and again, show them films, read from books, so that the sacrifices of those who ensured our freedom remain alive in the heart of every generation.
 That is our biggest responsibility.